 Second Bachelor's Degree

-Students who have been awarded a bachelor's degree from any institution may seek a second bachelor's degree.
+Students who have been awarded a bachelor's degree from a regionally accredited college or university, based on at least 120 semester hours of fully accredited work, may seek a second bachelor's degree at the University of South Alabama.
 To earn a second bachelor's degree, students must fulfill the following requirements:

-- They must complete the appropriate form(s) in the Admissions Office or Registrar's Office if a former USA student.
+- Complete the appropriate form(s) in the Admissions Office or Registrar's Office.

-- They must complete a course of study, consisting of at least 30 credit hours in upper division course work in residence over and above the requirements for the first bachelor's degree, including a recognized major program.
+- Complete a course of study, with a grade point average of 2.0 or higher, consisting of at least 30 credit hours in upper division course work in residence over and above the requirements for the first bachelor's degree, including a recognized major program.